 Unsafe Lane Changing Accidents

 Motorcyclists are often injured when other motorists fail to make lane changes safely.
-The motorcycle crash attorneys at Frankl & Kominsky can help you hold a careless driver accountable if you were hurt in a South Florida accident.
+The motorcycle crash attorneys at Frankl & Kominsky can help you hold a careless driver accountable if you were hurt in a Palm Beach County accident.
 Our experienced staff has helped countless victims seek damages from the parties responsible for causing their injuries.
 If a motorist made an unsafe lane change and struck you, we can guide you through the process of pursuing a negligence claim.Unsafe Lane Changes Can Cause Serious Harm

 A car or truck may strike a motorcyclist if the driver of the larger vehicle switches lanes carelessly.
 Both big rigs and passenger cars have substantial blind spots, or areas in which objects may not be visible through any of the mirrors.
 A driver should turn around to check that there are no vehicles in his or her blind spots before changing lanes.
 Otherwise, he or she may not see a motorcycle passing through that area, which can result in a collision.